Pioneers capital day

 • Read more about the background on the project page.

 The government is making € 2.5 billion available for the accessibility of new housing.
-Of this, the Municipality of Leiden will receive an allocation of over € 146 million and the Municipality of Katwijk of almost € 14 million for, among other things, the accessibility of new housing in the city and region.
+Of this, the Municipality of Leiden and the region will receive an allocation of over € 146 million, of which € 34 million is for the development of the Leiden – Utrecht railroad and Hazerswoude station.
+On top of that, the Municipality of Katwijk will receive almost € 14 million for the developments around the Eli Lilly and Company company.
+With this boost, the grand plans in the area can be further developed.

 Eli Lilly and Company